Charging electric vehicles

 - Confirm that all equipment is certified for use in Canada by a nationally recognized certification agency such as Canadian Standards Association, Underwriters Laboratories Inc., Intertek Testing Services or displays other certification marks approved by ESA.

-Signs for EV charging parking include:
+Signs for EV charging spots include:

 - a no parking symbol